 There are several reasons why it is so effective for movement / postural based disorders:

-As a fully qualified Yoga Therapist, Margery Hellman has been teaching Yoga classes and working individually with patients at Next Practice WSIH for the past 2 years.
-She teaches Yoga in a purpose built Supportive Cancer Care centre that offers not only yoga but other specialists in Oncology, Acupuncture, Remedial Massage, Mindfulness and Tai Chi.
+As a fully qualified Yoga Therapist, Margie Hellman has been teaching Yoga classes and working individually with patients at Next Practice WSIH for the past 2 years.
+She teaches Yoga in a purpose built Supportive Cancer Care centre that offers not only Yoga but other specialists in Oncology, Acupuncture, Remedial Massage, Mindfulness and Tai Chi.

 “Cancer steals your breath, Yoga gives it back” – Tari Prinster, Yoga 4 Cancer.